NYCPlanning/design/CPE/CPE-user-feedback-outline.md

 - Find the commitment details for a capital project.
 - Export data from a capital project.

+We estimate that the time commitment for an interview to take about 30-45 minutes.

 To synthesize our findings, affinity mapping will be used to highlight key insights and themes.

 Additionally, a SUS score wil be calculated to provide a metric on how easy our product was used for our audience.
 Average SUS score for products tend to score around 68.
+A SUS is obtained through participants answering a 10 question survey where they rank their answer from a scale of 1-5, from strongly disagree to strongly agree.

 > [!IMPORTANT]
 > For the sample size for SUS score, ideally we would want to aim for a minimum of 12-14 participants and a goal range of 20-30 participants.
 Since SUS can be calculated through post interaction with the product, this can be incorporated with the survey that will be sent via launch.